JasterV/granc/README.md

 > ⚠️ **Status: Experimental**
 >
-> This project is currently in a **highly experimental phase**.
-It is a working prototype intended for testing and development purposes.
+> This project is a working prototype intended for testing and development purposes.
 APIs, command-line arguments, and internal logic are subject to breaking changes.
 Please use with caution.

 **Granc** (gRPC + Cranc, Crab in Catalan) is a lightweight, dynamic gRPC CLI tool written in Rust.